Close

 Similar projects worth following

-As I needed a time telling device, which could pass in Fantasy LARP Setup as some magical device which enhances your "feeling for time", which tells the time in a somewhat disguised manner other than binary.
+I was in need of a time telling device, which could pass in Fantasy LARP Setup as some magical device which enhances your "feeling for time" and tells the time in a somewhat disguised manner other than binary.

 It all started with a new page of a favored webcomic of mine: